-Yeah, I'll double check on that.
+Yeah, double double check on that.

 Can I just go back to that slide, Rob, before we move on?
-This is not relating specifically to Carl, but obviously, at C3/4 you can see what looks like a disc bulge, there's a fairly big dent in the spinal cord there.
-I seem to recall you saying in the past that it's perfectly possible for something that looks as severe as that to be fairly asymptomatic.
-And you're obviously correlating this with symptoms which is different.
+Yep.
+This is not relating specifically to call but obviously, it's c three, four, you can see what looks like a disc bulge there's a fairly big dent in the spinal cord there.
+I seem to recall you saying in the past that is perfectly possible for something that looks as severe as that to be fairly asymptomatic.
+And you're you're obviously correlating this with symptoms which is different Yeah.

-So, if I'd had the other, so this is actually on his non symptomatic side this is what I was trying to say to you and show you.
-So, this is a slice just to the right of midline.
-So, this isn't, like you say, where he's having symptoms.
-Now this this could be symptomatic, but it's not necessarily going to be symptomatic.
-But yeah, when you see the one that's just to the left of the scan, left of midline, you can see what the difference is.
-And they talk about on the report, they talk about osteophytic bar.
-And that's an osteophytic bar.
-And it is made up of foraminal stenosis but also the vetebral joints as well.
-So, they can get arthritic and they're really gnarly and they're enlarged.
-And then you ask yourself the question, well, why?
-Why has this guy who's thirty got that level of degeneration in his neck?
-And nobody was ever, I kept saying to him, have you had any trauma?
+So so so if I'd had the other so this is actually on his non symptomatic side this is what I was trying to say to show you so this is this is not this is just slice just to the right of midline.
+So this This isn't like you say where he's where he's having a symptom.
+Now this this could be symptomatic, but it's not necessarily going to be symmetric.
+But yeah, when you when you see the one that's just to the left of the scan letter that left at midline, you know, you can see what the difference is and they talk about on the On the report, they talk about, you know, osteolytic bar.
+And that's philosophy politics.
+And it is made up of, you know, frameless nurses but also the uncomfortable joints as well.
+So they can get arthritic and they're really gnarly and they're enlarged.
+And, and the reason we then ask yourself the question, Well, why, you know, why is this guy's thirsty?
+Got this level that that level of degeneration is Nick.
+And nobody was ever you know, no, everyone kept saying, oh, have you had any trauma?
 Have you had a whiplash?
-Have you had a fall on your head, have you had a blow to your head even?
-He said, no, no, nothing like that at all.
-But in the end, we came to the conclusion, I went through all his history, what did you do as a teenager?
-What sort of sports were you into, any rugby?
+I'd be you know, had a fall on your head if you had no actual bloaty head even he had no No, no, nothing like that at all.
+But in the end, we came to the conclusion.
+I went went through his history now what do you do as a teenager?
+What sort of sports were you into any any rugby?
 No, no, nothing like that.
-But what he was absolutely obsessive over golf.
-And I said, well, I'm sure golf, he said no, Rob, I was really obsessive.
-He said, like, literally, I would be out for 12 hours a day, six days a week, 36 holes a day.
-And we think probably that's what has led to a lot of this, that he's just really worn out his neck unfortunately.
-And maybe coupled with horse riding as well, who knows?
-But it is what it is, but hopefully he's now got at least a path and he's actually feeling a lot more hopeful.
+But what he was was absolutely obsessive over golf.
+And I said, Well, I'm sure golf, he had no bank robberies, I was really obsessive that he said, like, literally, I will be out for 12 hours a day, six days a week, 36 holes a day.
+And and we think probably that's what has led to a lot of this, that he's just he's just really worn out his neck unfortunately.
+And maybe coupled with horse riding or who knows, but it is what it is.
+And but hopefully he's on that he's now got at least a path and he's got a he's actually feeling a lot more hopeful.
 He's got some options to try.

-Quick one, before we switch over to Darren, Pietro has asked what the prognosis is for Jeremy?
+Quick one, before we switch over to Darren Pietro has asked what the prognosis is for Jeremy.